NightHawkATL/outage-tracker/README.md

 <img width="2174" height="1480" alt="config" src="https://github.com/user-attachments/assets/896439d8-345c-4a41-ba71-bb22a0a7ec93" />

 ### 1. Utility Grid Settings
 To track your local power grid, you need to provide the direct JSON data URL from your utility company's map.
-KUBRA maps are dynamic, but finding the Zip Code endpoint is easy:
+Finding your Zip Code endpoint is easy:

 1. Open your power company's outage map in your desktop browser.
 2. Press **F12** to open Developer Tools and navigate to the **Network** tab.
 3. In the Network filter box, type `json`.
 4. On the actual Map UI, find the **Map Legend / Menu** and change the view mode from "Clusters" (circles) to **"View by Zip/City"** or **"Zip Code"**.
-5. The exact moment the map shades the zip codes, a new file will appear at the bottom of your Network tab (usually named `thematic_areas.json`).
+5. The exact moment the map shades the zip codes, a new file will appear at the bottom of your Network tab (usually named `thematic_areas.json` or `listCA.json`).
 6. Click that file, copy its **Request URL**, and paste it into the Web UI settings.

 <img width="2167" height="874" alt="Untitled-1" src="https://github.com/user-attachments/assets/bf009ac6-ee74-4ad2-a5df-2351c46a9941" />